Best Food for East European Shepherd

 East European Shepherd Nutritional Profile

-Dietary planning for East European Shepherd starts with understanding this breed's Large to Giant (75-130 lbs) physique and loyal character.
+Feeding a East European Shepherd well begins with respecting the breed's Large to Giant (75-130 lbs) frame and loyal temperament, both of which shape what the diet needs to support.
 Over a 10-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like East European Shepherd need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels East European Shepherd's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for East European Shepherd to maintain coat health and joint function.

 Life-Stage Feeding Guide for East European Shepherd